Objectives for Sonic Design Damping Feet

 than necessary to carry the weight of the speaker.
 In that way a force exists

-thus transmit them.
-Consequently, to isolate the loudspeaker from the floor, the
+and thus transmit them.
+Consequently, to isolate the loudspeaker from the floor,

-resonance frequency should be lower than the lower limit of the frequency range
+the resonance frequency should be lower than the lower limit of the frequency

-of the loudspeaker.
-This leads to some very low frequencies, far below 20 Hz.
+range of the loudspeaker.
+This leads to some very low frequencies, far below

 This concept can be compared with that used in turntable tonearms, where these

-fundamental resonance of the tonearm/cartridge combination should be in the audible
+the fundamental resonance of the tonearm/cartridge combination should be in

 In article 34452 of the rec.audio Usenet newsgroup, a calculation of the loudspeaker